4/28/2020

 Jessica Hansen

-As Bill indicated on the call, the main driver of our year over improvement, our SG&A was down 70 basis points.
-55 basis points of that was due to a decrease in the liability for our deferred comp plans for employees resulting from the significant declines in the stock market this quarter.
+As Bill indicated on the call, the main driver of our year-over-year improvement, SG&A was down 70 basis points.
+Fifty-five basis points of that was due to a decrease in the liability for our deferred comp plans for our employees resulting from the significant declines in the stock market this quarter.
 So really only 15 basis points of the improvement was true leverage from the improved volumes we've seen in the market.
-And then, I think Michael Bill is going to chime in on your other question.
+And then I think Mike or Bill is going to chime in on your other question.

 speaker